 The deal-making process in China is so slow that westerners may even consider it inefficient.
 Therefore, they should have the patience to establish a relationship first, which may take a long time.
 The strength of the relationship, however, should not depend on contracts but on moral obligations.
 Chinese people generally focus more on the “imaginary” moral relationship as it had been largely influenced by Confucian values of solidarity, loyalty, and courtesy.

 Also, although discussing concrete matters may be more time-effective and efficient, foreigners should note that Chinese people prefer starting with general principles first and then moving on to more specific decisions.
 Even when discussions on specific terms are done, foreigners should expect discussions to be held in a haphazard order and agreements to be revised.
 Therefore, the negotiation process in China may take a long time.

-Essentials on negotiating in China
+Business etiquette in China: essentials on negotiating in China

 - Negotiating in China revolves around groups of people, not individuals.
 Businesspeople should their own negotiating team, and if possible, its best to include Chinese members in the team.

 - Although there may be a negotiating team, some people, especially the decision maker, are more important than others.
 Even when coming from an egalitarian society like many western countries, it’s important to respect the Chinese hierarchy.

 - Building guanxi is highly recommended if one plans to do business in China in the long-term.
 It may even speed the negotiating process if a strong relationship between the foreigners and their Chinese business partners has already been established.

 - Keeping peace on the “surface” by maintaining or strengthening the “face” of the Chinese counterpart and the government can foster a deeper relationship.
 Never act out when angry or upset, or it could mean losing the deal.